Apple iPhone 17 Pro vs Google Pixel 7a

 Frequently Asked Questions

-Apple iPhone 17 Pro excels if you value brightest 6.3-inch display ever (3000 nits peak outdoor).
-Google Pixel 7a is better if you prioritize class-leading still photography with 64mp sensor and google computational magic.
-Pick based on your budget and daily use.
+Apple iPhone 17 Pro is the better choice if you prioritize brightest 6.3-inch display ever (3000 nits peak outdoor).
+Google Pixel 7a wins if you value class-leading still photography with 64mp sensor and google computational magic.
+Both are rated highly (4.8★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure